AnavAgrawal/AlgoAce/README.md

   <h3 align="center">AlgoAce - The Competitive Programming Buddy</h3>

   <p align="center">
-    An awesome LLM plugin for
+    An RAG based LLM app to help with your competitive programming queries
     <br />
-    <a href="https://go.wetransfer.com/t-Ya9A1bGN37">View Demo</a>
+    <a href="#about-the-project">View Demo</a>
     ·
-    <a href="https://github.com/leabuende/mike-llm-slack-plugin/issues">Report Bug</a>
+    <a href="https://github.com/AnavAgrawal/AlgoAce/issues">Report Bug</a>
   </p>
 </div>